goodcalc/sig-fig/README.md

 You can change the html and css to make the calculator fit into the style of your site.

-<b>Do not</b> remove the copyright "Good Calculators: Significant Figures Calculator"
+Do not remove the copyright "Good Calculators: Significant Figures Calculator"

 Copyright belongs to goodcalculators.com